naveen428a/diabetes-ml-prediction/README.md

 - Offers a reproducible project based on academic research
 - Shows performance comparison across multiple ML models for decision-making
 ---

+Note: The datasets used here is either publicly available or synthetically generated for demonstration.
+*Please ensure any usage complies with the original licenses of the datasets.